Cretaceous Thermal Maximum: Geological causes

-From 250 to 150 Ma, Pangaea covered the Earth's surface, forming one super continent and one gargantuan ocean.
-During the breakup of Pangaea from 150 to 130 Ma, the Atlantic Ocean began to form the "Atlantic Gateway".
+From 330 to 170 Ma, Pangaea covered the Earth's surface, forming one super continent and one gargantuan ocean.
+During the breakup of Pangaea from 170 to 150 Ma, the Atlantic Ocean began to form the "Atlantic Gateway".
 Geological records from both the Deep Sea Drilling Project (DSDP) and the Ocean Drilling Program (ODP) support the enhancement of the CTM by the rifting of the Atlantic Ocean.
 Rising atmospheric carbon dioxide is thought to have been enhanced by the changing geography of the oceans.
 While rising carbon dioxide levels caused increased global warming, the climate models of the Cretaceous period do not show such elevated global temperatures due to the Earth's carbon dioxide variations.
 Geologic records show evidence of dissociation of methane clathrates, which causes a rise in carbon dioxide, as the oxygen gas in the atmosphere will oxidize the released methane.

 Progression with time

-Measurements of the ratio of stable oxygen isotopes in samples of calcite from foraminifera from sediment cores show gradual warming starting in the Albian period and leading to the interval of peak warmth in the Turonian followed by a gradual cooling of surface temperatures to the end of the Maastrichitan age.
+Measurements of the ratio of stable oxygen isotopes in samples of calcite from foraminifera from sediment cores show gradual warming starting in the Albian period and leading to the interval of peak warmth in the Turonian followed by a gradual cooling of surface temperatures to the end of the Maastrichtian age.
 During the Turonian, several pronounced but relatively short-lived cooler intervals punctuate the otherwise remarkably stable interval of extreme warmth.